Tuesday, December 8, 2009

 August 10-14, 2009

-for Science, Technology, Engineering, & Math (STEM) teachers
+for Science, Technology, Engineering, & Math (STEM)

 UPenn Graduate School of Education (GSE) and the School District of Philadelphia (SDP)